Do you have an Unfair Dismissal claim?

 An additional award is made if the employer fails to comply with an order made by the Tribunal for reinstatement or re-engagement unless the employer satisfies the Tribunal that it was not practicable to comply.

-If the Tribunal orders the employee be reinstated and the employer fails to carry out this Order, an additional award of between 26 and 52 weeks’ pay can be made at a maximum of £450 per week (effective 1 February 2013).
+If the Tribunal orders the employee be reinstated and the employer fails to carry out this Order, an additional award of between 26 and 52 weeks’ pay can be made at a maximum of £475 per week.